lambda-feedback/user-documentation/docs/advanced/chat_functions/info.md

-# AI Chatbots - More information
+# Chatbots - More information

 Chatbots are LLM assistants that students can chat with to ask for help or further explanations regarding the Question that they are working on.
 Each chatbot has its own personality and approach to assisting the students.